 - Fit frog supports to your horse’s feet to take some of his weight through the frog, and thus relieve some of the weight taken through the wall. (see fitting frog supports)

-- Foot care – keep the toes short to minimise the tension on the deep digital flexor tendon each time the foot breaks over when walking.
+- Keep the toes short to minimise the tension on the deep digital flexor tendon each time the foot breaks over when walking.
 Long toes will increase the pull on the laminae.
 If the feet are very painful, it may be necessary to wait for the laminitis to settle down for a few days before getting the farrier, or a Vet may be required to nerve block the feet for the farrier.

 - The vet will recommend a forage diet, using a feed with the Laminitis Trust Approval Mark. ie Hygain Ice, Speedi Beet

 - In pasture based laminitis, grass hay can still aggravate laminitis.
-Soaking grass hay by submerging it in water for 30mins before feeding can reduce the amount of fructans (sugars) in the hay making it safer.
+Soaking grass hay by submerging it in water for several hours (longer in winter than in summer) before feeding can reduce the amount of fructans (sugars) in the hay making it safer.

 - Alternatively lucerne hay/chaff may be fed as it has different storage sugars to grass hays.